-These and ongoing clinical trials show great promise for gemcitabine as a mesothelioma treatment, though more studies are needed.
-Researchers are likely to continue combining it with other chemotherapy drugs.
+These and ongoing clinical trials show great promise for gemcitabine as a mesothelioma treatment.
+More studies are necessary, however.
+Researchers will likely continue combining gemcitabine with other chemotherapy drugs.
 They may also combine the drug with with new, more targeted compounds like immunotherapy drugs and vaccine therapies.
-Tesing chemotherapy drugs for unapproved uses leads to new treatments and greater hope for patients struggling with a difficult disease like mesothelioma.
+Testing chemotherapy drugs for unapproved uses often leads to new treatments and greater hope for patients struggling with diseases like mesothelioma.

 Get Your FREE Resources Sent Overnight